Best Travel Cards for Australians Heading Overseas in 2025

 It's not all good news though

-- For the free Standard account, there is a 2% ATM withdrawal fee when you withdraw over $350 during a month
+- 2% ATM withdrawal fee when you withdraw above your plan limit during a month

 Click here to see the full list of cards and how Revolut compares